forged-circuit/digital-privacy/protection-plans/pro-users.md

 # 🔧 Pro Users

-This section is for advanced users who want more control and understanding of their network.
+This path is for users who want more control and deeper understanding of their system.

+You still have access to all packages—but with more flexibility in how you use them.

 ---

-# 🧭 Your Goal
+# 🧭 Recommended Starting Point

-Build a customizable and scalable privacy system.

-You may choose advanced configurations or combine multiple tiers.
+👉 **Privacy Plus** or **Business Essentials**

+* Privacy Plus → strong foundation
+* Business Essentials → full network control

 ---

 # 📦 Available Packages

-* 🟢 Starter Shield
-* 🔵 Privacy Plus
-* 🟡 Business Essentials
-* 🟠 Pro Business Guard
-* 🔴 Ultimate Offense

 ---

-# ⚙️ Where to Go Next

-👉 Select a package:
-/packages/

-Then follow its install guide.
+## 🟢 Starter Shield

+Basic system foundation.

+* Network-wide blocking
+* Choose core add-on

+👉 Good for:

+* testing the system
+* minimal setups

 ---

+## 🔵 Privacy Plus

+Full core system.

+* Pi-hole
+* Home Assistant
+* Vaultwarden

+👉 Recommended baseline

+---

+## 🟡 Business Essentials

+Full network architecture.

+* VLANs
+* Firewall (Protectli)
+* VPN
+* Managed network

+👉 Recommended for:

+* serious setups
+* homelabs

+---

+## 🟠 Pro Business Guard

+Visibility layer.

+* Monitoring-ready system
+* Increased control

+👉 Good for:

+* users who want insights

+---

+## 🔴 Ultimate Offense

+Full system with detection.

+* Backup + redundancy
+* Honeypot monitoring

+👉 Good for:

+* advanced environments
+* testing + security research

+---

-# 🧠 Note
+# 🧠 How to Choose

-You can mix and upgrade packages at any time.
+If you want:

+* simplicity → Privacy Plus
+* full control → Business Essentials
+* full system → Ultimate Offense

+---

+# 🚀 Next Step

+Go to:

+👉 `/packages/`